stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

 {% hint style='info' %}
 Even `layout.html` extends another file.
 For a typical page load, it extends `outerLayout.html`, which lives in the `lib/modules/apostrophe-templates/views` folder.
 That file extends the `outerLayoutBase.html` file that ships with Apostrophe.
 Most of the time you won't need to look there, but it does contain additional blocks you can override, notably `extraHead` which is perfect for adding `link` elements to the `head` element and so on.
 {% endhint %}

-## Configuring Apostrophe with `app.js`

-`app.js` is Apostrophe's main configuration file.
-This is the file that fires up Apostrophe with a given configuration, and is where you can specify what modules you want to be present in your project.
-As you add them, you also configure them by providing options via an object.

-Some modules are always a part of Apostrophe whether you configure them or not, and you can create your own modules to meet the needs of your project.
-To learn more abuou modules, visit the [Modules section](/tutorials/core-concepts/modules/README.md).

-In order for any new page template to load, you must add it to `app.js`.
-When you add a new page template to `app.js`, remember, you're not creating a new page: you're registering a page template that can be used to create new pages.

 ### Example: Adding a Page Template to `app.js`